birchb1024/frangipanni/README.md

   -skip int
     	Number of leading fields to skip.
   -sort string
     	Sort by input|alpha.
-Sort the branches either in input order, or via character ordering. (default "input") -spacer string
+Sort the branches either by input order, or via alphanumeric character ordering. (default "input") -spacer string
     	Characters to indent lines with. (default " ")
 ```